EDGE -- Dark matter or astrophysics? Breaking dark matter heating degeneracies with HI rotation in faint dwarf galaxies: Rotating discs in faint dwarfs and their physical drivers

 \subsection{Existence and prevalence of gas rotation}

-We start by computing, for each simulated snapshot, profiles of the tangential gas velocity $\vphi$, the circular velocity $\vcirc$, the isothermal sound speed $c_s$ and the gas turbulent velocity $\vdisp$ to quantify rotational, gravitational, thermal and turbulent support respectively (see Appendix~\ref{app:pressuresupport} for formal definitions).
-We compute projected $\vphi$, $c_s$ and $\vdisp$ radial profiles viewed face-on (i.e. in the plane of the disc) in 100 bins linearly spaced between 0 and 2 kpc and construct the effective velocity dispersion of the gas $\vdispeff= \sqrt{c_s^2 + \vdisp^2}$.
-The three-dimensional $\vcirc$ profile is derived from the full gravitational potential in the same radial range, sourced by the combination of dark matter, gas and stars (but strongly dominated by the dark matter at all radii for these faint objects).
+We start by computing, for each simulated snapshot, profiles of the tangential gas velocity $\vphi$, the circular velocity $\vcirc$, the 3D isothermal sound speed $c_s$ and the 3D gas turbulent velocity $\vdisp$ to quantify rotational, gravitational, thermal, and turbulent support respectively (see Appendix~\ref{app:pressuresupport} for formal definitions).
+We then compute the projected radial profiles of $\vphi$, $c_s$ and $\vdisp$ viewed face-on (i.e. in the plane of the disc) in 100 bins linearly spaced between 0 and 2 kpc and construct the effective velocity dispersion of the gas $\vdispeff= \sqrt{c_s^2 + \vdisp^2}$.
+The 3D $\vcirc$ profile is derived from the full gravitational potential in the same radial range, sourced by the combination of dark matter, gas and stars (but strongly dominated by the dark matter at all radii for these faint objects).

 Figure~\ref{fig:vphitimeevolution} shows the evolution of $\vphi / \vcirc$ and $\vphi / \vdispeff$ evaluated at $150 \, \pc$, where the highest column density \hi is most often found (\citealt{Rey2022EDGEHI}).
-We only show the late-time evolution of these dwarfs ($z\leq2$), i.e. when they host detectable \hi contents (\citealt{Rey2020, Rey2022EDGEHI}) and omit their earlier phase where saved simulation outputs are sparser and miscentering due to mergers make $\vphi$ and $\vcirc$ even noisier.
-Trends in Figure~\ref{fig:vphitimeevolution} are quantitatively unchanged if measuring velocities at $100$, $200 \, \pc$ or at each galaxy's $\rhalflight$ instead.
+We only show the late-time evolution of these dwarfs ($z\leq2$), that is when they host detectable \hi (see \citealt{Rey2022EDGEHI}, fig.~1 for the time evolution of $\Mhi$ over time of each of these galaxies) and omit their earlier phase where saved simulation outputs are sparser and miscentring due to mergers make $\vphi$ and $\vcirc$ even noisier.
+Trends in Figure~\ref{fig:vphitimeevolution} are qualitatively unchanged if measuring velocities at $100$, $200 \, \pc$ or at each galaxy's $\rhalflight$ instead.